This glossary is divided into four sections:

 Eggs includes fresh eggs, as well as powdered

 eggs and egg substitutes.

-Fresh milk and cream includes fresh whole milk
+Fresh milk and cream includes fresh whole

-cream, whipping cream, fresh sour cream, and fresh sour cream
+table cream, whipping cream, fresh sour cream, and fresh sour cream

 Other dairy products includes butter, cheese,

 ice cream products, yogurt, powdered milk, condensed and evaporated milk,